Quick Facts on Egress Windows

 - If your preferred basement window location ends up being underneath a cantilever, the cantilever cannot be more than 25.5 inches or 650 mm

 - You cannot install egress compliant windows underneath decks unless there is 2.1 meters of head clearance

 - To comply with a city permit, you cannot cut out more than 25% of the total wall length.
 You also need to have at least 1.2 meters clearance on one side of the home for the fire department.
 You have to be 36″ away from any exhaust vent.
 You need 6″ of drainage rock in the well.
-You need 6″ of clear space from the bottom of the window to the drainage rock and you need to core down to the footing and install a drainage pipe.
+You need 6″ of clear space from the bottom of the window to the drainage rock.

 - Sliding windows are most common.
-Casement windows can work so long as the sizing requirements are met.
-Awning windows with bottom hardware do NOT comply.
+Casement and Hopper/Awning style windows can work so long as the sizing requirements are met.

 Call Calgary Egress Windows today and find out how we can help make your basement a brighter space.